top of page

 Dhammadharini_Monastery_donate_edited.jpg

-Dhammadharini Support Foundation
+About Dhammadharini Support Foundation

-Since the Bhikkhunis and Samaneris of our Dhammadharini Sangha, per the ancient precepts of our Forest & Insight traditions, cannot keep or handle money, and the Bhikkhunis can only eat or drink that which is offered to them on the morning of any given day, our monastics are completely dependent on the lay community for their physical support.
+The Bhikkhunis and Samaneris of our Dhammadharini Sangha, living this ancient Path as monastics and spiritual seekers fully holding the precepts of the Vinaya, cannot keep or handle money.
+The Bhikkhunis can only eat or drink that which is offered to them on the morning of any given day.
+Therefore our monastics are completely dependent on the lay community for their physical support.
 From the time of the Buddha, according to the way the Buddha himself chose to live after his Awakening, support for the monastic life has been provided through such daily acts of generosity, in a beneficial and harmonious symbiosis with the lay community.

 340940893_1368501653722872_232955263928405653_n.jpg